 “Men come and go, cities rise and fall, whole civilizations appear and disappear-the earth remains, slightly modified.
 The earth remains, and the heartbreaking beauty where there are no hearts to break….I sometimes choose to think, no doubt perversely, that man is a dream, thought an illusion, and only rock is real.
 Rock and sun.” — Edward Abbey, Desert Solitaire: A Season in the Wilderness

-Robert Macfarlane: One thinks of John Muir’s essays, which determined the national-parks policy of Theodore Roosevelt, and inspired to the founding of the Sierra Club; of Rachel Carson’s “Silent Spring” (1962), which caused the banning of DDT in the US and arguably stimulated the creation in 1970 of the EPA (the US Environmental Protection Agency); of Aldo Leopold’s account in “A Sand County Almanac” (1949) of “the land ethic” and its impact on conservation practise; of Bill McKibben’s visionary “The End of Nature” (1989), the first book on climate change written for a general audience; and of the vast and as yet unmapped influence of Cormac McCarthy’s “The Road” (2006).
+Robert Macfarlane: One thinks of John Muir’s essays, which determined the national-parks policy of Theodore Roosevelt, and inspired to the founding of the Sierra Club; of Rachel Carson’s “Silent Spring” (1962), which caused the banning of DDT in the US and arguably stimulated the creation in 1970 of the EPA (the US Environmental Protection Agency); of Aldo Leopold’s account in “A Sand County Almanac” (1949) of “the land ethic” and its impact on conservation practice; of Bill McKibben’s visionary “The End of Nature” (1989), the first book on climate change written for a general audience; and of the vast and as yet unmapped influence of Cormac McCarthy’s “The Road” (2006).
 The same year that “The Monkey Wrench Gang” was published, Gary Snyder’s Pulitzer-Prize winning “Turtle Island” appeared, containing his commanding essay “Four Changes”.
 Snyder dealt with the problems of Population, Pollution, and Consumption, before proposing a means of Transformation.
 “We have it within our deepest powers,” he concluded hopefully, “not only to change ourselves but to change our culture.”
 The essay is being reissued this autumn as a stand-alone pamphlet by Artesian Press, in advance of the Copenhagen Climate Change Conference in December.

 On the Crooked Trail